 Forking a project copies all of its files into a new, separate project, allowing for independent development and experimentation.
 Changes in the forked project can later be reviewed and merged back into the original project.

-To fork a project, visit it in the UI and click "Fork this project" on the bottom left.
+To fork a project, open the project overview and click Fork.
 Enter a name for the fork when prompted.
-You must own or be a contributor to the project in order to fork it.
+You must be the project owner, or have access to the project as a contributor or results consumer in order to fork it.
+You can learn more about project roles and access control here.

 - All files